Most viewed - Non-Camouflaged Sites

 |

-Multi-carrier Cell Site Cleverly Disguised As An Upscale Hotel306 viewsLooking south at north wall.
-Corner reflector antennas on the left; camo box in left center.
+Multi-carrier Cell Site Cleverly Disguised As An Upscale Hotel298 viewsLooking south at north wall.
+Corner reflector antennas on the left; camo box in left center; naked panels on right (west).
+Notice the separate cable chase coming down from the roof to the corner reflector antennas.

 |